 3. Lower time commitment

-SEO demands top-notch writing, editing, and tweaks over time to maintain relevance.
 PPC is quicker, and the ad copy is shorter than writing informative long-form articles, freeing valuable time to focus on other marketing initiatives.

 4. Quick audience research

-Paid social media ads help you understand your target demographics quickly.
 PPC ads help you use campaign performance to generate valuable insights about specific audience segments so you can better target them.

-1. Can be pricey
+1. It can be pricey

-While the range varies by industry, Google Ads typically average about $2-$4 per click, which could add up to hundreds of thousands of dollars each year.
+While the range varies by industry, Google Ads typically averages about $2-$4 per click, which could add up to hundreds of thousands of dollars each year.
 You may spend more than this depending on your target keywords and industry.

 Sure, you’re getting visitors to your website — but how many of them are quality leads and conversions?
 This is where SEO can jump in and work alongside PPC.

-“If you have a limited budget you will want to focus on very low-funnel terms for PPC,” Jenny says.
-“This makes SEO important as well though, because you need to build up your base and website authority since you will only be able to drive a small amount of traffic with a limited budget.”
+“This makes SEO important as well, because you need to build up your base and website authority since you will only be able to drive a small amount of traffic with a limited budget.”

 2. Visibility disappears with your budget

-We know online advertising is expensive — but it’s also quite unforgiving.
 One budget slip-up and you’ll lose all the visibility you once had.
-A solid clickthrough rate can deflate to zip if you don’t keep the money flowing.
+A solid click-through rate can deflate to zip if you don’t keep the money flowing.

 3. High competition

 Brands fight for Google’s best ad space with bidding and ad quality.
 Let’s say you’d like to start your own SaaS psychological thriller streaming service.
-You’ll offer competitive rates to attract users and divert them from Shudder, AMC’s staple horror streaming service.

 Chances are, AMC has a larger budget for bidding, making it difficult to compete for top ad positions.